mgaitan/sphinxcontrib-mermaid/README.rst

 ``mermaid_version``

   The version of mermaid that will be used to parse ``raw`` output in HTML files.
-This should match a version available on https://unpkg.com/browse/mermaid@8.0.0/.
-The default version is 8.0.0.
+This should match a version available on https://unpkg.com/browse/mermaid/.
+Currently, the default version is 8.4.8.

 ``mermaid_cmd``